Plantation complexes in the Southern United States: Ancillary structures

-Another structure found on some estates was a plantation chapel or church.
-These were built for a variety of reasons.
-In many cases the planter built a church or chapel for the use of the plantation slaves, although they usually recruited a white minister to conduct the services.
+Church or chapel structures were built for a variety of reasons.
+In many cases the planter built a church or chapel for the use of the slaves, usually recruiting a white minister to conduct the services.
 Some were built to exclusively serve the plantation family, but many more were built to serve the family and others in the area who shared the same faith.
 This seems to be especially true with planters within the Episcopal denomination.
 Early records indicate that at Faunsdale Plantation the mistress of the estate, Louisa Harrison, gave regular instruction to her slaves by reading the services of the church and teaching the Episcopal catechism to their children.
 Following the death of her first husband, she had a large Carpenter Gothic church built, St. Michael's Church.
-She latter remarried to Rev. William A. Stickney, who served as the Episcopal minister of St. Michael's and was later appointed by Bishop Richard Wilmer as a "Missionary to the Negroes," after which Louisa joined him as an unofficial fellow minister among the African Americans of the Black Belt.
+She remarried to Rev. William A. Stickney, who served as the Episcopal minister of St. Michael's and was later appointed by Bishop Richard Wilmer as a "Missionary to the Negroes," after which Louisa joined him as an unofficial fellow minister among the African Americans of the Black Belt.